Inferring Synergistic and Antagonistic Interactions in Mixtures of Exposures: Simulation Examples

-In terms of estimation accuracy, SAID performs uniformly better than its competitors in estimating both the overall surface $H$ and the interaction surface $I$, given by $I({\bf x}) = S_0({\bf x}) + A_0({\bf x}).$ We believe that this is due to the SAID prior on the pairwise interactions being flexible enough to capture nonlinear interactions while also efficiently extracting interaction signal in the presence of noise.
+In terms of estimation accuracy, SAID performs uniformly better than its competitors in estimating both the overall surface $H$ and the interaction surface $I$.
+We believe that this is due to the SAID prior on the pairwise interactions being flexible enough to capture nonlinear interactions while also efficiently extracting interaction signal in the presence of noise.
 Furthermore, the SAID framework does not require any heredity assumptions, helping detection of pairwise interactions even in the absence of main effects of one or both of the corresponding exposures.
-In terms of variable selection, the case 1 error probabilities for synergistic and antagonistic detections are similar across the methods.
-However, SAID has considerably less case $1$ error when detecting null interactions, indicating that SAID more accurately classifies null interactions to be null compared with its competitors.
-SAID also shows superior performance in terms of case $2$ error when classifying both synergistic and antagonistic interactions.
+In terms of variable selection, we have reported all probabilities rounded up to the second place of decimal for ease of exposition.
+The case 1 error probabilities for synergistic and antagonistic interactions and case 2 error probabilities for detecting null interactions are similar across the methods.
+However, SAID has considerably lower case 1 error when detecting null interactions, indicating that SAID more accurately classifies null interactions to be null compared with its competitors.
+SAID also shows superior performance in terms of case 2 error when classifying both synergistic and antagonistic interactions.
 This indicates that SAID has a lower probability of misclassifying an interaction as synergistic or antagonistic when it is not so, compared with its competitors.
-Out of the methods considered, SAID is the only one with case 1 and case 2 classification errors less than $0.05$ for each case.
-In terms of uncertainty quantification of interactions evaluated at the test points, the $95\%$ posterior credible intervals obtained from SAID have $94.6 \%$ coverage, averaged over $R=20$ replicates and all $45$ interactions.
+For the case with $\sigma_0^2 = 0.2$, out of the methods considered, SAID is the only one with case 1 and case 2 classification errors less than $0.05$ in each scenario.
+For the low SNR case with $\sigma_0^2 = 0.5$, SAID outperforms other approaches in estimation error while stacking up similarly to the other methods as in the $\sigma_0^2 = 0.2$ case.
+When considering uncertainty quantification of interactions evaluated at the test points, the $95\%$ posterior credible intervals obtained from SAID have $\sim 95 \%$ coverage, averaged over $R = 100$ replicates and all $45$ interactions, for both $\sigma_0^2 = 0.2$ and $\sigma_0^2 = 0.5$.